-During the 2014 fiscal year, the Audit Committee, operating under its written charter, consisted solely of independent directors, as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.
-The Audit Committee assists the Board of Directors in monitoring the integrity of SIGA's financial statements, the independent registered public accounting firm's qualifications and independence, the performance of the independent registered public accounting firm's qualifications requirements.
+During the 2015 fiscal year, the Audit Committee, operating under its written charter, consisted solely of independent directors, as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.
+The Audit Committee assists the Board of Directors in monitoring the integrity of SIGA's financial statements, the independent registered public accounting firm, and SIGA's compliance with applicable legal and regulatory requirements.
 Management is responsible for SIGA's internal controls and the financial reporting process.
 The independent registered public accounting firm is responsible for performing an independent audit of SIGA's financial statements in accordance with generally accepted auditing standards and for issuing a report on those financial statements.
 The Audit Committee monitors and oversees these processes.

-In this context, the Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2014 with management and with PricewaterhouseCoopers LLP, SIGA's independent registered public accounting firm.
+In this context, the Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2015 with management and with PricewaterhouseCoopers LLP, SIGA's independent registered public accounting firm.
 The Audit Committee has discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
 AU Section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T, which includes, among other items, matters related to the conduct of the audit of SIGA's annual financial statements.